HIAS-Zhao/RS-fault-tolerant/README.md

 This repository contains the PyTorch implementations accompanying **VHPS**, a hardware fault-tolerance framework for protecting neural network model weights against bit errors.

+## Paper

+Our paper, **"VHPS: A Vulnerability-Aware Hybrid Protection Framework for Space-Borne Remote Sensing Models,"** has been submitted to *IEEE Transactions on Geoscience and Remote Sensing (TGRS)*.

+The submitted manuscript is available here: [VHPS TGRS manuscript](./VHPS_TGRS_manuscript.pdf).

 ## Overview

 **VHPS** combines two complementary protection components: